Huang Yang

-Huang Yang (黄洋, born 30 October 1983) is a Chinese-born Hong Kongese professional footballer who currently plays as a defensive midfielder for Hong Kong Premier League club Kitchee and captains the Hong Kong national team.
-He was the Hong Kong Footballer of the Year in 2013.
+Huang Yang (黄洋, born 30 October 1983) is a former professional footballer who played as a defensive midfielder.
+Born in China, he represented Hong Kong internationally.

+Huang was the Hong Kong Footballer of the Year in 2013.

 Early career

 Huang played for Shanghai Shenhua's youth academy when he was 15.
 He was a member of the team that trained in Brazil with São Paulo FC and Portuguesa.
 He played for China as captain at the 2005 Summer Universiade. and was loaned by Shenhua to Shanghai Qunying.

 University

 Huang attended Donghua University and played football at the same time.
 When he graduated he gave up professional football to start work.
 A year later, Donghua's football team re-called him as an alumnus when Hong Kong Polytechnic University (HKPU) arrived in Shanghai for a friendly.
 At the time, the HKPU wanted to recruit Chinese students with football talent and Huang thus joined to study at HKPU.
 In the three years since he joined, Hong Kong Polytechnic University won the University Sports Federation of Hong Kong's football competition twice, including in 2011 when Huang was captain and scored the winning penalty.
 After that, Huang completed his second degree and decided to join Kitchee to complete his unfinished dream.